Key Takeaways

 Maintenance and repairs follow specific timelines, with most repairs required within 20 days of written notice and tenant remedies available if landlords fail to comply.

 Understanding Washington landlord-tenant laws is essential for managing rental property.
-These laws cover lease agreements, security deposits, maintenance responsibilities, landlord entry, rent increases, and eviction procedures.
+These local laws cover written rental agreements, security deposits, maintenance responsibilities, landlord entry, rent increases, and eviction procedures.

 Following state requirements helps landlords protect their investments and reduce disputes.
 SunWorld Group Property Management provides guidance to help owners stay compliant and manage daily operations.